zzonyo/trust-docs-test/source/index.html.md

 It seems that most of the abnormal websocket  issues (such as disconnect, websocket close )(websocket: close 1006 (abnormal closure))are caused by different network environment.
 The following measures can effectively reduce websocket issues.

 It would be better if the server is located in 1a area of AWS Tokyo with url api.hbdm.vn and implement websocket re-connection mechanism.
-Both market heartbeat and order heartbeat should response with Pong with different format, following  Websocket market heartbeat and account heartbeat requirement.<a href=https://huobiapi.github.io/docs/coin_margined_swap/v1/cn/#472585d15d>here</a>
+Both market heartbeat and order heartbeat should response with Pong with different formats, following  Websocket market heartbeat and account heartbeat requirement.<a href=https://huobiapi.github.io/docs/coin_margined_swap/v1/cn/#472585d15d>here</a>

 ### Q4:  what is the difference between api.hbdm.com and api.hbdm.vn?

 The api.hbdm.vn uses AWS's CDN service. it should be more stable and faster for AWS users.
-The api.hbdm.com uses Cloudflare's CDN service
+The api.hbdm.com uses Cloudflare's CDN service.

 ### Q5: What is the colocation service ? which attention points should we know ?